On primitive elements of algebraic function fields and models of $X_0(N)$: Estimates for Primitive Elements

-Finally, one can apply Lemma \ref{epe-1} combined with bounds of Lemma \ref{epe-4} applied to polynomials $f(X, \lambda)$ and $g(X, \lambda)$ in $\mathbb Z[X]$.
+Finally, one can apply Lemma \ref{epe-1} combined with bounds of Lemma \ref{epe-4} applied to polynomials $P(X, \lambda)$ and $Q(X, \lambda)$ in $\mathbb Z[X]$.
 The details are left to the reader as an easy exercise. \end{proof}

-.2in The bound obtained by Proposition \ref{epe-5} is not very optimal as we observed by various computations using SAGE.
-The problem is with the Mahler estimate (see the second inequality in Lemma \ref{epe-3}).
+.2in The bound mentioned in the proof of Proposition \ref{epe-5} is not very optimal as we observed by various computations using SAGE.
+The problem is with the Mahler's estimate (see the second inequality in Lemma \ref{epe-3}).
 But in some cases we can obtain good results.
-Let us show on an example (see Propositions \ref{r-exam-1} and \ref{r-exam-2}).
+We include the following example:

 \begin{Prop} Consider the four dimensional space $W\overset{def}{=}S_4(\Gamma_0(14))$ of cusp forms of weight four for $\Gamma_0(14)$.
 It has a basis: